TrustVC/w3c/packages/w3c-vc/README.md

  * Parameters:
  * - credential (RawVerifiableCredential): The credential to be signed.
  * - keyPair (PrivateKeyPair): The key pair options for signing.
- * - cryptoSuite (optional): The cryptosuite to be used for signing.
+ * - cryptoSuite (string, optional): The cryptosuite to be used for signing.
 Defaults to "BbsBlsSignature2020".
  *
  * Returns:
  * - A Promise that resolves to: